-Because of this random sanding action, the tool does not leave swirl marks, and is not sensitive to the direction of the wood grain.
+Because of this random sanding action, the tool does not leave swirl marks and is not sensitive to the direction of the wood grain.
 This makes it useful when sanding two pieces of wood that will be fastened at right angles.
-Find out our top 5 best random orbital sander review here.
+Find out our top 5 best random orbital sander reviews here.

 With all these tools in your workshop, you can take up any woodworking project as you like.
-When choosing the right woodworking power tools, make sure it is a good quality one.
+When choosing the right woodworking power tools, make sure it is good quality ones.